carlorre/team-tasks/README.md

 # Team Task

-Team Tasks is a task list application created with React, TypeScript and Firestore.
+Team Tasks is a real time task list application created with React, TypeScript and Firestore.

 ## Features